Caps of the Soviet Air Force

 after 1957 the wings on the crown were standard to all officers - not just flying officers.
 This same cap could also have been worn by an extended serviceman with his parade uniform.

-Although quite similar to the second cap discussed above, this 1967-dated cap has the semi-circular fiberboard visor authorized in 1954 and the crown is sewn from a khaki wool blend fabric, vice the napped wool of the earlier caps.
+This 1967-dated cap has the semi-circular fiberboard visor authorized in 1954 and the crown is sewn from a khaki wool blend fabric, vice the napped wool of the earlier caps.

 The rest of the cap is standard for the time - black oilcloth strap, brass buttons, enamel and brass-coated steel red star.
 Again - notice the smaller crown characterizing all caps until the larger model 1969 was introduced.